Deuteronomy 24:14-15

 The Lord's people must not delay the wages of poor workers whose lives depend on them, for God hears the cry of the oppressed and holds His people accountable for economic injustice.

-14 You shall not oppress a hired servant who is poor and needy, whether he is one of your brothers or one of the foreigners who are in your land within your gates.
+14 Do not oppress a hired hand who is poor and needy, whether he is a brother or a foreigner residing in one of your towns.

 The LORD's people must not delay the wages of poor workers whose lives depend on them, for God hears the cry of the oppressed and holds His people accountable for economic injustice.